Spin-networks in the ZX-calculus: Translating spin-networks into ZXH-diagrams

 A qubit representation however is not in itself a guarantee that we can actually run it on a quantum computer.
 To write the diagram as something we can execute on a quantum computer, we need to represent it as a quantum circuit.
-In this problem of `circuit extraction' the aim is to take a problem and describe it in terms of input states and output measurements with unitaries in the middle~\cite{duncan2019graph}.
-The possibility of a problem being susceptible to quantum algorithms is determined by the degree to which it fails to adhere to this model, the complexity of the state preparation, and the error one can tolerate.
-If, as with our CSWAPS, there are `post-selected measurements' (cf.~\eqref{diagram:nice-swap-open}), measurements that must give a certain result when the algorithm is run, then when running the algorithm it is possible we fail to get the values we require and then must rerun the algorithm.
+In this problem of `circuit extraction' the aim is to take a problem instance and describe it in terms of input states and output measurements with unitaries in the middle~\cite{duncan2019graph}.
+Whether the problem can be solved efficiently by a quantum algorithm then depends on whether the extracted circuit, including the input state and measurement effects, are efficiently preparable by a quantum computer.
+If, as with our CSWAPS, there are `post-selected measurements' (cf.~\eqref{diagram:nice-swap-open})---measurements that must give a certain result when the algorithm is run---then during execution of the algorithm it is possible we fail to get the values we require and then must rerun the algorithm.
 This means each additional post-selected measurement will exponentially reduce our chance of a successful run.
 Secondly, the input states of the algorithm may themselves be complex to create, even while the unitary operation on the input is simple.
 For these reasons it is still an open question how to make use of quantum computers for calculations of \SU invariant symbols.
 We remain optimistic however that solutions can be identified given the developments seen in the broader literature, for instance~\cite{mielczarek2019spin,cohen2021efficient}, and~\cite{czelusta2021quantum}.
-This latter one is particularly interesting as they take 4-valent intertwiners (fixed at dimension 2) and attempt to determine spin-network transition amplitudes based off these on the IBM superconducting devices.
+This latter one is particularly interesting as they take 4-valent intertwiners (fixed at dimension 2) and attempt to determine spin-network transition amplitudes based off these on IBM superconducting devices.